 The Bengals intercepted Ryan Tannehill three times, setting up two of McPherson's four field goals.
-Logan Wilson picked off Tannehill with 20 seconds left at the Cincinnati 47.
+Luke Wilson picked off Tannehill with 20 seconds left at the Cincinnati 47.
 Joe Burrow hit Pro Bowl rookie receiver Ja'Marr Chase with a 19-yard pass, then the Bengals ran twice to set up McPherson for the win.

 Burrow shook off being sacked nine times as Tennessee tied an NFL mark held by four other teams for the most in the postseason.
 The Bengals' second-year quarterback threw for 348 yards, and Chase finished with 109 yards receiving.

-The Titans (12-6) wrapped up their 25th season in Tennessee with their third straight loss on their own field as the AFC's No. 1 seed.
+The Titans (12-6) wrapped up their 25th season in Tennessee with their third straight loss on their own field coming in as the AFC's No. 1 seed.
 They haven't won at home since January 2003 in the postseason.